AI OK; Piracy Not: Bartz v. Anthropic

 by Cokato attorney Tom James

 Minting and selling digital tokens can raise copyright issues, trademark issues, or both.
-I talked about copyright issues in a previous post.
+I talked about copyright issues in NFTs and Copyright.
 In this article, I outline the trademark aspects of digital tokens.

 Blockchains and digital tokens

-You can find a quick explanation of what blockchains and digital tokens (fungible and non-fungible) are in this article.
+You can find a quick explanation of what blockchains and digital tokens (fungible and non-fungible) are in NFTs and Copyright.

 People use digital tokens for various reasons, including: